Innovation, values, work culture and social responsibility - all in a days work at Brandix

 Feroz Omar, who has enjoyed singular success in India, was instrumental in setting up the Brandix India Apparel City (BIAC) project - Brandix's "gateway" to India, and continues to be responsible for the growth and the administration of the entity.
 BIAC - a 1,000 acre, infrastructure rich, fully serviced and environmentally compliant manufacturing park - is designed and constructed exclusively to accommodate top notch international apparel sector manufacturers, and is one of the largest industry-specific special economic zones in the world, and the only one of its scale and concept in South Asia.

-He is also a Director of Kuruwita Textile Mills PLC.
-Kuruwita Textile Mills PLC (KTM), through its subsidiary, Brandix Textiles Limited, manufactures and sells textiles for the garment export industry in Sri Lanka.
+He is also a Director of Kuruwita Textile Mills Ltd. Kuruwita Textile Mills Ltd (KTM), through its subsidiary, Brandix Textiles Limited, manufactures and sells textiles for the garment export industry in Sri Lanka.
 The company engages in warping, sizing, and weaving of textile fabric.
 KTM is a subsidiary of Brandix Textiles Holdings Limited.

 Having begun his career at MKC Industries - the Brandix Group's maiden foray into the manufacture of knitted lingerie - he was an integral part of the growth of Brandix from its inception.
 With logical integration requiring a fabric processing mill, he fulfilled this need by converting a Greenfield site into Brandix Textiles Ltd (BTL) - a leader in fabric manufacturing today, with a customer base that spans the region.
 BTL, which is the manufacturing arm of KTM, is the largest woven fabric manufacturer which concentrates on the manufacture of cotton and cotton-lycra fabric.